siqiang-ng/tp/docs/UserGuide.md

 #### Sort contacts by name: `sort`

 Dislike how the current list of contacts is displayed?
-Sort the names in alphabetical order by typing a single `sort` word on the command line.
+Sort the names in ascending number then alphabetical order by typing a single `sort` word on the command line.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 Do you wish to get back to the previous list?
 No worries, this sorted list is not permanent!
 Simply enter `list` on the command line to get back to the chronological order.
 </div>

 <div markdown="span" class="alert alert-info">:information_source: **Note:**